apache/spark/docs/configuration.md

 </tr>
 <tr>
   <td><code>spark.akka.heartbeat.interval</code></td>
-  <td>1000s</td>
+  <td>1000</td>
   <td>
     This is set to a larger value to disable the transport failure detector that comes built in to Akka.
 It can be enabled again, if you plan to use this feature (Not recommended).
-A larger interval value in seconds reduces network overhead and a smaller value ( ~ 1s) might be more informative for Akka's failure detector.
+A larger interval value in seconds reduces network overhead and a smaller value ( ~ 1 s) might be more informative for Akka's failure detector.
 Tune this in combination of `spark.akka.heartbeat.pauses` if you need to.
 A likely positive use case for using failure detector would be: a sensistive failure detector can help evict rogue executors quickly.
 However this is usually not the case as GC pauses and network lags are expected in a real Spark cluster.
 Apart from that enabling this leads to a lot of exchanges of heart beats between nodes leading to flooding the network with those.
   </td>
 </tr>